peychart/ESP-script/README.md

   </tr>
 </table>

-(*): the "setConf" commands allows to reach all which is not modifiable with scripts...
+(*): "setConf" commands allow access to everything that cannot be modified with scripts...

 Screenshots: